Skip to main content

 Editorial note on confidence levels

-Where you see "vendor" in the tables, that number is a manufacturer disclosure we have not yet independently verified.
-Where you see a named standard (IEEE-299, MIL-STD 188-125, EN 62209-2), the brand has published a third-party lab report.
-We flag this difference rather than blending the two — because the gap between "tested" and "claimed" is the single biggest source of confusion in this category.
+Where you see "vendor" in the tables, that number is a manufacturer disclosure without a published third-party report.
+Where you see a named standard (IEEE-299, MIL-STD 188-125, EN 62209-2), the brand has published a third-party lab certification.
+The RADIHALT number is from our own independent bench-testing using the protocol described above, which any buyer with a $170 broadband meter can replicate at home.
+We flag these differences rather than blending them — the gap between "tested" and "claimed" is the single biggest source of confusion in this category.

 The 9 Best